Swap-Nova/Proactive-User-Notification-Feature/Unread Notifications & Messages/README.md

 ## Technologies Used and their application functions:
 1. Selenium & Python
 - Helps to automate the login process to LinkedIn.
-- Moreover it  helps in navigating to the LinkedIn profile page.
+- Moreover, it  helps in navigating to the LinkedIn profile page.
 - Also, fetches the number of unread messages and notifications from the profile.
 Store this data in the Excel file along with the timestamp.

 2. SMTP
-- It is an library that helps to connect with gmail account and then the backend application can send the mail to the specific email address.
+- It is a library that helps to connect with a Gmail account and then the backend application can send the mail to the specific email address.

 3. HTML & Excel Interaction
-- For building an mail body that will organize the content of the mail in order for the user to able to read and understand the message.
+- For building a mail body that will organize the content of the mail in order for the user to able to read and understand the message.

 ## Work-flow:
-1. It imports the webdriver module from the selenium library.
+1. It imports the webdriver module from the Selenium library.
 This module provides the necessary methods to automate browser actions.

 2. It defines a function called get_linkedin_notifications that opens a Chrome browser using the webdriver.Chrome() method and navigates to the LinkedIn website.